 How often you contact leads can make or break a relationship.
-Your time should vary depending on whether the lead is a cold (one you have to nurture back into interest) or a new lead.
+Your time should vary depending on whether the lead is cold (one you have to nurture back into interest) or new.

 Mathew Sweezey, the author of Marketing Automation for Dummies, states that new leads call require a “minimum of a 6-day pause between emails and a maximum of a 45-day pause.
 Six days means that you will not run the risk of emailing someone twice in one week, and 45 days gives you a touch once every month and a half”.